mozart/sublime-oz/README.md

 Sublime/Oz is available from [Package Control](https://packagecontrol.io/packages/Oz) under the name `Oz`.

 In order to build and run Oz code, the Oz compiler will need to be installed separately.
+The `ozc` and `ozengine` binaries will have to be included in your `PATH` variable.

 ## Usage